feathersjs/docs/authentication/readme.md

 - `local` (default: [see options](./local.md#server-options)) [optional] - The local auth provider config.
 By default this is included in a Feathers app.
 If set to `false` it will not be initialized.
 - `token` (default: [see options](./token.md#server-options)) [optional] - The JWT auth provider config.
 By default this is included in a Feathers app even if you don't pass in any options.
 You can't disable it like `local` auth.
 - `<oauth-provider>` (default: [see options](./oauth2.md#server-options)) [optional] - A lowercased oauth provider name (ie. `facebook` or `github`)
 - `successRedirect` (default: '/auth/success') [optional] - The endpoint to redirect to after successful authentication or signup.
-Only for requests not over Ajax or sockets.
+Only used for requests not over Ajax or sockets.
+Can be set to `false` to disable redirects.
 - `failureRedirect` (default: '/auth/failure') [optional] - The endpoint to redirect to for a failed authentication or signup.
-Only for requests not over Ajax or sockets.
+Only used for requests not over Ajax or sockets.
+Can be set to `false` to disable redirects.
+- `idField` (default: '_id') [optional] - the id field for you user's id.
+This is use by many of the [authorization hooks](../authorization/bundled-hooks.md).
 - `userEndpoint` (default: '/users') [optional] - The user service endpoint
 - `tokenEndpoint` (default: '/auth/token') [optional] - The JWT auth service endpoint
 - `header` (default: 'authorization') [optional] - The header field to check for the token. **This is case sensitive**.
+- `cookie` (default: [see options](#cookie-options)) [optional] - The cookie options used when sending the JWT in a cookie for OAuth or plain form posts.
+You can disable sending the cookie by setting this to `false`.

+#### Cookie Options

+All the options get passed to Express' `res.cookie` function.
+See the [Express docs](http://expressjs.com/en/4x/api.html#res.cookie) for more detail.

-- `cookie` (default: 'feathers-jwt') [optional] - The cookie field to check for the token. **This is case sensitive**.
+- `name` (default: 'feathers-jwt') [optional] - The cookie name. **This is case sensitive**.
-- `idField` (default: '_id') [optional] - the id field for you user's id.
-This is primarily used by the `populateUser` hook after a JWT is created by the token service.
+- `httpOnly` (default: 'false') [optional] - Prevents JavaScript from accessing the cookie on the client.
+Should be set to `true` if you are not using OAuth or Form Posts for authentication.
+- `secure` (default: 'true' in production) [optional] - Marks the cookie to be used with HTTPS only.
+- `expires` (default: 30 seconds from current time) [optional] - The time when the cookie should expire.
+Must be a valid `Date` object.

 #### Example Configuration